williamFalcon/falcon-blei-lab-proj/README.md

     - install and compile lda locally
     - Copy the lda binary to falcon-blei-lab-proj/app/lda_lib/
     - pip install -r requirements.txt
-    - pip install scipy
-        - scipy is installed after requirements because it fails otherwise for some reason.

 6. From root dir start the python cli server
     ```bash